*** This post contains affiliate links. Please see Affiliate Disclaimer for more details. ***

 Pick Your Own

-Picking your own produce, whether it be strawberries, raspberries, or pumpkins can be a great experience, especially with your children.
-It helps them understand where your food comes from and they can get mucky, always a bonus!
+Picking your own strawberries, raspberries or pumpkins can be a great experience, especially with your children and it helps them understand where your food comes from.

 Going to farms and picking strawberries yourself seems to make the strawberries taste better, as if you’ve grown them yourself.
 Having an active role makes you feel good about eating it.